Rhodes-CS-comp486/checkpoint-web/README.md

 ---

-The counterpart project to Checkpoint-Core is the web app, Checkpoint-Web.
-You can access the repository for Checkpoint-Web at https://github.com/Rhodes-CS-comp486/checkpoint-core
+The counterpart project to Checkpoint-Web is the backend service, Checkpoint-Core.
+You can access the repository for Checkpoint-Core at https://github.com/Rhodes-CS-comp486/checkpoint-core